yesodweb/yesodweb.com-content/blog/2012/7/classy-prelude.md

 tl;dr: Announcing the beginning of [classy-prelude](https://github.com/snoyberg/classy-prelude), an alternate prelude which makes it easier to use conflicting names via typeclasses, and thereby encourages usage of more powerful libraries like `text` and `unordered-containers`.
+I'll release the code to Hackage, as soon as Hackage comes back up.

 A few months ago, Max Cantor braved the treacherous journey into the barren wastelands of northern Israel to pay me a visit /melodrama.
 We discussed a number of different ideas then, one of which being an alternate prelude.